LLM Fine-Tuning for Custom AI Business Solutions

 For instance, you want the model to identify rare diseases from medical reports, but you only have a few labeled examples for each disease.
 Using a pre-trained language model that has been fine-tuned on a related, larger medical dataset, you apply few-shot learning.
 In this way, the model, armed with prior knowledge of medical terminology and concepts, can learn to find patterns that are similar to the patterns in the few labeled examples it's been trained on.
 As a result, the model effectively learns to identify rare diseases from the provided examples.

-4. Task-specific fine-tuning
+4. Task-specific LLM fine-tuning

 This method is designed to fine-tune an LLM for a single, well-defined task.
 It allows the model to adapt its parameters to the nuances of the targeted task.